pytorch/ao/README.md

 ## Composability

 1. `torch.compile`: A key design principle for us is composability as in any new dtype or layout we provide needs to work with our compiler.
 It shouldn't matter if the kernels are written in pure PyTorch, CUDA, C++, or Triton - things should just work!
-So we write the dtype, layout or bit packing logic in pure PyTorch and code-generate efficient kernels.
+So we write the dtype, layout, or bit packing logic in pure PyTorch and code-generate efficient kernels.
 3. [FSDP2](https://github.com/pytorch/torchtitan/blob/main/docs/fsdp.md): Historically most quantization has been done for inference, there is now a thriving area of research combining distributed algorithms and quantization.

 The best example we have combining the composability of lower bit dtype with compile and fsdp is [NF4](torchao/dtypes/nf4tensor.py) which we used to implement the [QLoRA](https://www.youtube.com/watch?v=UvRl4ansfCg) algorithm.
 So if you're doing research at the intersection of this area we'd love to hear from you.